Callum Chettle: Club career

 Chettle spent his youth with Nottingham Forest, before joining Northern Premier League side Ilkeston at the age of 15.
 He became the youngest player to start a competitive game for the club when he made his debut at the age of 16.
 He signed with National League North club Nuneaton Town in July 2015.
 He entered the Football League when he joined Peterborough United for an undisclosed fee in January 2016; he signed a 2 1/2-year contract.
 He made his League One debut for the "Posh" on 1 March, coming on as an 85-minute substitute for Leonardo Da Silva Lopes in a 3–1 defeat to Bury at Gigg Lane.

 On 3 January 2018, Chettle joined National League side AFC Fylde on loan for the remainder of the campaign.

 In July 2018, Chettle joined National League North side Alfreton Town on a one-year deal.
 On 4 January 2019, he was loaned out to Boston United for one month.
 On 28 March 2019, he was loaned out again, this time to Matlock Town until the end of the season.

 In May 2019, Chettle signed for Northern Premier League Premier Division team Basford United, who were managed by his father Steve Chettle.

+In May 2022, Chettle signed for Mickleover.
+However, his spell with the club was disrupted by injuries.
+In June 2023, Chettle signed for former club Nuneaton Borough, before rejoining Mickleover on loan in September.
+After Nuneaton withdrew from the Southern League part-way through the season due to a lack of funding, Chettle signed for Stamford.

+In July 2024, Chettle joined Spalding United.
+In November 2024, he joined Redditch United on an initial one-month loan deal.
+In March 2025, he joined United Counties Premier Division North side Eastwood.

+In June 2025, Chettle joined Southern League Premier Division Central side Barwell.